mariaedwards/calls-history/README.md

 4. Views
   I decided to implement extra functionality because it made sense from a product perspective.
 First, the data can be massive, so we need to implement pagination to provide a better user experience.
 Second, an admin might want to examine the performance of a particular phone at a glance.
 So I used serializers to include extra data for the PhoneNumbers and implemented sorting and filtering using the library [django-filter](https://django-filter.readthedocs.io/en/stable/)

+### Client

+Per requirement, I am going to use Next.js and the swr library.
+For saving time in developing custom components, I chose to use TailwindCSS.